IMdAslaM/Mohamed-Aslam-Portfolio/README.md

 ## Projects
 **1) LLM based ChatBot for redBus website**
 - I have created a LLM Based ChatBot for redBus website using LangChain, Streamlit, HuggingFace and Google Palm Model.
-This ChatBot can answer about the services provided by redBus.
+This ChatBot can answer your queries on redBus.

 - *Skills Used:* Langchain, Hugging face, Streamlit, Google Palm Model, VectorDataBase, WordEmbeddingTechniques, webscrapping using BeautifulSoup, GenAI